 We hang our heads in shame.
 There can be no arrogance.
 We are continually reminded by our Lord: by their fruits you will know them.
 It's all about engagement with our God.
 Anything less is boring religion and not worth the time or effort.

 Yet, paradoxically, our heads are held high.
-We are the children of God, our sins are forgiven, we are confident of eternity – provide we continue in our faith, established and learning to stand firmly like adult flamingoes on the kingdom foot.
+We are the children of God, our sins are forgiven, we walk in an intimately personal relationship with our Lord, we are confident of eternity – provide we continue in our faith, established and learning to stand firmly like adult flamingos on the kingdom foot.
 There can be no complacency; God is not to be mocked.